WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++++

 Weblate sends out e-mails on various occasions - for account activation and on various notifications configured by users.
-For this it needs access to a SMTP server.
+For this it needs access to an SMTP server.

 The mail server setup is configured using these settings: